Sculpted Prims III

 Move the new object a bit along x.

-This is almost what we can expect to see in Second Life later.
+This is almost what we can expect to see in our online world later.

 But there is a small but important difference about